 —Chicago Sunday Sun-Times

 Castillo’s 2008 novel The Guardians follows the lives of Mexican immigrants who illegally cross the border into the United States.
 Combining crushing realism with mystical transcendence, The Guardians centers on a family devastated by deaths and disappearances.
-Perhaps Castillo’s most lauded achievement to date, Oscar Hijuelos called The Guardians “a moving book that is both intimate and epic.”
+Perhaps Castillo’s most lauded achievement to date, The Guardians has been called “a moving book that is both intimate and epic” (Oscar Hijuelos).

 “Castillo’s incandescent novel of suffering and love traces life’s movement toward the light even in the bleakest of places.”

-The LAMBDA award-winning Give It to Me, published in 2014, was praised in Library Journal’s starred review as “entertaining from the beginning… Lives up to Castillo’s reputation of creating strong characters that defy stereotypes.”
+The Lambda Award-winning Give It to Me, published in 2014, was praised in Library Journal’s starred review as “entertaining from the beginning… Lives up to Castillo’s reputation of creating strong characters that defy stereotypes.”
 2014 also marked the twentieth anniversary of Castillo’s classic collection of of Xicana essays, Massacre of the Dreamers.
-In celebration of this landmark, the University of New Mexico Press has released a special edition of the groundbreaking book.
+In celebration of this landmark, the University of New Mexico Press released a special edition of the groundbreaking book.

-Castillo’s latest work, Black Dove: Mamá, Mi’jo, and Me looks at what it means to be a single, brown, feminist parent in a world of mass incarceration, racial profiling, and police brutality.
-“It is a high-wire act to bring together a combination of personality characteristics and specific cultural touchstones…” (Kirkus).
+Castillo’s latest work, Black Dove: Mamá, Mi’jo, and Me, looks at what it means to be a single, brown, feminist parent in a world of mass incarceration, racial profiling, and police brutality.
+The book is “a high-wire act to bring together a combination of personality characteristics and specific cultural touchstones” (Kirkus).
 Through startling humor and love, Castillo weaves intergenerational stories traveling from Mexico City to Chicago.
 And in doing so, she narrates some of America’s most heated political debates and urgent social injustices through the oft-neglected lens of motherhood and family.

-Much sought after for speaking engagements, in her lectures Castillo speaks about the craft of storytelling as well as Xicana identity and culture.
+Much sought-after for speaking engagements, Castillo speaks on the craft of storytelling as well as Xicana identity and culture.
 She lives in New Mexico.

 For more information about Ana Castillo, please visit www.anacastillo.com.